MadisonAbilityLab/Inclusive-Avatar-Guidelines-and-Library/README.md

-# People With Disablity Virtual Reality Representation Library
+# People With Disability Virtual Reality Representation Library

 A library for PWD representation in virtual space.